TrilokGeer/metadata-controller/docs/Proposal.md

 #### Reconciliation

 Reconciliation of tags is ignored when ready condition is set to false at `MetadataStatus.status`.
-Reconciliation does not consider the opcode in spec.
 Reconciliation of tags is based on active tag list in `AWSMetadata.status.resourcetags`.
 On deletion of AWSMetadataRef or invalid reference, controller does not perform any reconciliation.
 Ready condition is set to false at `MetadataStatus.status`.

 #### No cloud provider configured